Rajuxz/Rajuxz/README.md

 # About Me:
  Hello, I'm Rajan Khanal.
-I am a passionate web developer specializing django and dotnet who thrive on crafting elegant and efficient solutions that not only meet the technical requirements but also user expectations. <br>
+I am a passionate web developer specializing django and dotnet <br> who thrive on crafting elegant and efficient solutions that not only meet the technical requirements but also user expectations. <br>
 Besides coding, you'll often catch me enjoying a good book or playing chess, maybe even drooling a bit over both!